GitHubWestie/Milestone-Project-Four/README.md

 # **CodeFusion**

+## **Strategy**

-**CodeFusion** is an online learning platform designed for aspiring developers, beginners, and professionals looking to enhance their programming abilities.
-The platform offers a comprehensive suite of courses tailored to the world of coding.
+**CodeFusion** CodeFusion is an online learning platform designed for aspiring developers, beginners, and professionals looking to enhance their programming abilities.
+The CodeFusion platform offers a comprehensive suite of courses tailored to the world of coding and provides an intuitive, interactive environment, where learners can engage with high-quality course content and participate in hands-on projects within a secure and user-friendly interface.

-## **Project Overview**

-**CodeFusion** provides an intuitive and interactive environment where learners can engage with high-quality course content and participate in hands-on projects within a secure and user-friendly interface.

 ## **Scope**